nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 ---
-title: Going Where You Are Needed in Tech
+title: The Map to Where You Are Needed in Tech
 category:
   - essay
 header: